openshift/svt/reliability/README.md

 ```

 ### Cerberus Integration
-Reliablity can integrate with [Cerberus](https://github.com/cloud-bulldozer/cerberus) to check the healthy of the cluster and take action accordingly.
+Reliablity can integrate with [Cerberus](https://github.com/cloud-bulldozer/cerberus) to check the healthy of the cluster and take action accordingly during the Reliability test.

-The below configuration enables the Cerberus integration `cerberus_enable: True`, and provided the Cerberus api `cerberus_api: "http://0.0.0.0:8080"` where Reliability test can get the [Cerberus status and history](https://github.com/cloud-bulldozer/cerberus#metrics-api) from.
+The below configuration example enables the Cerberus integration `cerberus_enable: True`, and provided the Cerberus api `cerberus_api: "http://0.0.0.0:8080"` where Reliability test can get the [Cerberus status and history](https://github.com/cloud-bulldozer/cerberus#metrics-api) from.
 The `cerberus_fail_action` configures how Reliability test acts when Cerberus status is False.

 `pause`: When Cerberus status is 'False', pause Reliability test until Cerberus status is changed to 'True'.